Riley-D-1/Software-Assement-Task-2/readme.md

 7. Once you are finished click the exit button (go to the menu by clicking ESC)

-## Alternatively (Not available for the first sprint)
+## Alternatively

-1. Locate the exe file and click the download icon on github after selecting it.
+1. Download the repoistry and then open it in file explorer and doub

-2. In your browser locate the downloads and double click on the program.
+2. In your browser locate the downloads and double click on the zip folder.
+Unzip it

+3. Then open the unzipped file in file explorer and double click on the exe file.

-3. You likely will have to say yes, I trust the exe from an unknown publisher.
+4. You likely will have to say yes, I trust the exe from an unknown publisher.
 The exe will then run the program without needing any dependicies!

 ## Common Errors and Solutions
 - Imperfect but functioning game.
 I am working towards clearing up the game but most of the program is working correctly just going to make it easier to understand and use.